-Mice learn and dynamically retrieve two new behavioral contingencies every day.
-We first established a one-day behavioral paradigm that recruits dynamic memory (Fig. 1).
-Mice were initially pretrained to collect a transiently available (5-s) drop of sucrose from a liquid dispenser after the presentation of an auditory cue (pretraining phase 1; Extended Data Fig. 1).
-Subsequently, animals experienced a new learning enclosure every day, which was defined by a new spatial topology, two new sets of wall-mounted LED displays and two newly positioned dispensers (pretraining phase 2; Extended Data Fig. 1).
-In this learning enclosure, animals encountered the following rule: immediately after tone presentation, one dispenser delivers a drop of sucrose solution, whereas the other dispenser simultaneously delivers a bitter (quinine) solution; both drops are transiently available.
-Importantly, the dispensersolution pairing was contingent on which of the two sets of LED cues was illuminated concurrently with the tone (Fig. 1a,b).
-When animals reached an average of 80% performance in this pretraining phase, we then started the training phase, which included three stages every day (Fig. 1c).
-In the first stage, animals explored the new learning enclosure in two sessions, each with one of the two LED sets continuously illuminated, but without tone presentation or drop delivery, as well as another exploration session in a control (task-unrelated) enclosure ('exploration' stage; Fig. 1c and Extended Data Fig. 2a).
-In the second stage, animals learned to associate each LED set with the tone-triggered delivery of a selective drop outcome at each dispenser over four sessions alternating between active LEDs ('learning' stage; Fig. 1c).
-We refer to these associations as LED-defined behavioral 'contingencies' (X and Y; Fig. 1a), with animals learning two new contingencies every day (Extended Data Fig. 2b).
+Mice learn and dynamically retrieve two new behavioural contingencies every day

+We first established a one-day behavioural paradigm that recruits dynamic memory (Fig. 1).
+Mice were initially pre-trained to collect a transiently available (5-second) drop of sucrose from a liquid dispenser after the presentation of an auditory cue (pre-training phase 1; Extended Data Fig. 1).
+Subsequently, animals experienced a novel learning enclosure every day, which was defined by a new spatial topology, two new sets of wall-mounted LED-displays and two newly positioned dispensers (pre-training phase 2; Extended Data Fig. 1).
+In this learning enclosure, animals encountered the following rule: immediately after tone presentation, one dispenser delivers a drop of sucrose solution whereas the other simultaneously delivers a bitter (quinine) solution; both drops are transiently available.
+Importantly, the dispenser-solution pairing was contingent on which of the two sets of LED cues is illuminated concurrently with the tone (Fig. 1a,b).
+When animals reached an average of 80% performance in this pre-training phase, we then started the training phase, which included three stages every day (Fig. 1c).
+In the first stage, animals explored the new learning enclosure in two sessions, each with one of the two LED sets continuously illuminated but without tone presentation or drop delivery, as well as another exploration session in a control (task-unrelated) enclosure ("Exploration" stage; Fig. 1c and Extended Data Fig. 2a).
+In the second stage, animals learned to associate each LED set with the tone-triggered delivery of a selective drop outcome at each dispenser over four sessions alternating between active LEDs ("Learning" stage; Fig. 1c).
+We refer to these associations as LED-defined behavioural "contingencies" (X and Y; Fig. 1a), with animals learning two new contingencies every day (extended Data Fig. 2b).
 During learning, mice rapidly developed a successful approach response to the correct (sucrose) dispenser over the incorrect (quinine) dispenser in each contingency (Fig. 1d,e and Extended Data Fig. 2b).
-In the final stage conducted at the end of each day (1h after the end of learning), memory for the newly learned contingencies was tested in a probe session where the tone was presented without drop delivery while pseudorandomly switching between the two LED sets ('probe' stage; Fig. 1c).
+In the final stage conducted at the end of each day (one hour after the end of learning), memory for the newly-learned contingencies was tested in a probe session where the tone was presented without drop delivery while pseudo-randomly switching between the two LED sets ("Probe" stage; Fig. 1c).
 In these probe trials, mice continued to identify the correct dispenser (Fig. 1f and Extended Data Fig. 2c).
 Memory performance on a given day was unrelated to that on the previous day (Extended Data Fig. 3a) and held when averaging across all probe performances for each individual mouse (Extended Data Fig. 3b).
-Furthermore, while animals made more mistakes in the first probe trial following a switch in LEDs than in the other trials (Extended Data Fig. 3c), there was no deterioration of performance as the probe session progressed (Extended Data Fig. 3d).
-Thus, mice successfully learned to discriminate two new behavioral contingencies each day and flexibly retrieved a memory of this discrimination, providing a paradigm to study the neural substrates of dynamic memory.
+Furthermore, while animals made more mistakes on the first probe trial following a switch in LEDs compared to the other trials (Extended Data Fig. 3c), there was no deterioration of performance as the probe session progressed (Extended Data Fig. 3d).
+Thus, mice successfully learned to discriminate two new behavioural contingencies each day and flexibly retrieved a memory of this discrimination, providing a paradigm to study the neural substrates of dynamic memory.